FactusConsulting/wslsetup/README.md

 # Introduction
-Script to setup what is needed in wsl1 and wsl2
+Script to setup what is needed in wsl2

 # Getting Started
 First copy the ssh key from windows and set rights